spicyjack/afb/README.md

     perl bin/app.pl --environment production

+## Changing the layout (view) ##
+Edit the file `config.yml`, and set `layout:` to be the name of a file in the `views/layouts` directorythat contains _Template Toolkit_ markup.
+This file will be used as the default page(s) for the app.
+The `<% content %>` block in that page will contain the content for whatever page was requested by the user.  _Template Toolkit_ will also read in this page when that tag is reached, and parse and output the contents of the page.

 ## Licensing ##
 This software is released under the terms of the *Perl Artistic License*, a copy of which can be viewed at http://dev.perl.org/licenses/artistic.html.